squeakyspacebar/solfege/README.md

 ## Getting Started

-All you need are Node.js/npm and Grunt.
+Requires [Compass](http://compass-style.org/install), [Sass](http://sass-lang.com/install), and [Node.js/npm](https://docs.npmjs.com/getting-started/installing-node).
 Simply run `npm install` in the repository's root directory, wait for the packages to finish installing, and then run `grunt` to build.
 The finished build should appear under the `dist` directory.
-Once the
+Once the build is finished, you should be able to simply open `/dist/index.html` in your browser.

 ## Implementation